Ghost-141/Fruit-Vegetable-Classifier/README.md

 - [Conclusion](#conclusion)

 ## Introduction
 This projects utilizes the power of CNN (Convolutional Neural Network) to Classify between fruit and vegetable across 36 different classes.
+This project utilized the power of custom cnn model to classify between fruit and vegetable.
 ([Dataset](https://www.kaggle.com/kritikseth/fruit-and-vegetable-image-recognition))

 ## Usage